Syntax Document

 Basic Usage

-1. Using the go keyword:
+Using go keyword:

-var fut = go sum(1, 2) // Create a shared coroutine
+var fut = go sum(1, 2) // create a shared coroutine

 fn sum(int a, int b):int {

-co.sleep(1000) // Simulate a time-consuming operation, sleep unit is ms
+co.sleep(1000) // simulate time-consuming operation, sleep unit is ms

 return a + b